Am I depressed?

 Whether you have mild, moderate or severe depression, however, you should consider counseling.
 Research has shown that a combination of medication and counseling, especially for severe depression, is more effective than either alone.
 I tell my clients that one of the main benefits of antidepressants is that they help you function at a level that will let you get the most out of therapy.

 Antidepressants have pros and cons.
 Some folks are wary about taking them, and some want to avoid them altogether.
 We can discuss all your options and find out what will work best for you.
+The good news is that only a very small percentage of folks need to be on antidepressants for a lengthy amount of time, they are meant to be a temporary help.

 If I want counseling, what’s my next step?

+Hopefully you have gotten the message to see your primary doctor for a differential diagnosis, but counseling and/or medications can be very helpful.
 I offer counseling services for depression here in the Tri-Cities area.
 Please write me or give me a call.
 Click here to be taken to a form to contact me via email, or call my office directly at 509-579-0200.
 It’s tempting to put things off when you’re depressed.
 Do something today to help yourself take your life back, you deserve it!